Scrubber Dryers – How to Choose

 This is particularly relevant if you have a large area to clean and only a set amount of time to complete the job.

-The total weight of the machine, normally in Kg.
+The total weight of the floor scrubber, normally in Kg.

 The weight is a consideration for the operator.
 It is also important to consider the design of the machine making sure that the machine is designed to make the weight manageable.
 If a machine is too light it may tip over or turn too easily.